agrafix/homepage/_posts/2021-01-16-flow-typescript.md

 At first sight, this seemed odd: the `UpdateRequest` type allows the `user.name` field to be `undefined` or a `string` and `user.name` in `Form` is a `string`, so why does flow complain about this?

-Since disabling flow causes the loss of type-safety in how (in this example) API calls are constructed, I wanted to investigate this deeper.
+Since disabling flow causes the loss of type-safety in how (in this example) API calls are constructed, we wanted to take a closer look.

 ## References and Mutability